 2. Improve your homepage

-In addition to doing things like improving SEO and making signing up or purchasing easy, make sure your homepage looks as perfect as possible.
+In addition to improving SEO and making signing up or purchasing easy, make sure your homepage looks as polished as possible.

-Consider this: 96 percent of visitors to your website aren’t ready to buy something.
-Your homepage is most likely where they’ll land.
-If it’s cluttered or hard to navigate, they’ll go elsewhere.
+Consider this: Only 1.62% of of ecommerce website visits result in a purchase.
+If your site is cluttered or hard to navigate, your potential customers will go elsewhere.
 If the web copy is bad or doesn’t show the value of your product, they’ll be turned off.
-Sometimes a simple change can boost revenue tremendously.
-Tandberg, a video conference company, increased lead generation by improving their call-to-action.
-Through A/B testing and keyword optimization, Tandberg established a call-to-action on its homepage that delivered 50 percent more leads in just the first month.
+Sometimes, a simple change can boost revenue tremendously.

 3. Focus on analytics

-The big data analytics market will surpass $200 billion per year by 2020.
-Clearly, many companies, especially tech giants like Facebook and Amazon, realize the value of utilizing data.
-And you should, too.
+The big data analytics market reached $274.3 billion in worldwide revenue during 2022.
+Clearly, many companies, especially tech giants like Facebook and Amazon, realize the value of utilizing data — and you should too.

-For instance, Google Analytics shows bounce rate, page visits, average time on site, and how your audience is arriving at your website, which can provide insights into where to focus your marketing efforts.
+For instance, Google Analytics shows bounce rate, page visits, average time on site and how your audience is arriving at your website, which can show you where to focus your marketing efforts.
 Unbounce is another analytics tool worth considering, especially for figuring out how to optimize landing pages and increase conversions.

-It really not surprising that 53 percent of marketers state blog posts are their most important inbound marketing activity.
-Corey Wainwright, a content marketing expert, writes that good blogging can drive traffic to your website, convert that traffic into leads, establish authority in your industry, and achieve long-term results for your business.
+If you’re looking to drive more traffic to your website and become a thought leader in your industry, consider beefing up your blog.
 When you consider that 81 percent of shoppers conduct research online, good blog posts can bring your business a lot of value over time.
-Potential customers will naturally find your site once your blog has an established online presence.
-So make sure the bulk of the content is evergreen.
-Such posts will only require periodic updating, bringing you better value for your investment.
+Potential customers will naturally find your site once your blog has an established online presence, so make sure the bulk of the content is evergreen.
+These posts will only require periodic updating, bringing you better value for your investment.

-On all these sites, add in pictures, links to blog posts, and relevant information about your company.
-Interact with customers—and respond to their needs and questions.
+With every blog post, add in pictures, links to other relevant blog posts, and information about your company.
+Interact with customers — and respond to their needs and questions.
 This will improve your brand image.

 What’s most beneficial about social media and digital advertising is that you can leverage ratings and reviews.
-In fact, 92 percent of consumers trust recommendation from family and friends.
-If one customer gives your company a “like” and says something positive, it will get the attention of people in their network, creating a word-of-mouth effect that could grow your business.
+In fact, 93% of people online have made buying decisions based on an online review.
+If one customer says something positive, it will get the attention of people in their network as well, creating a word-of-mouth effect that could grow your business.

 5. Make a plan to grow your business